oegedijk/explainerdashboard/README.md

 easily exploring the various plots and analysis mentioned earlier.

 You can use a series of booleans to switch on or off certain tabs of the dashboard.
-(Calculating shap interaction values can take quite a but of time if you have a large dataset with a lot of features, so if you are not really interested in them, it may make sense to switch that tab off.)
+(Calculating shap interaction values can take quite a bit of time if you have a large dataset with a lot of features, so if you are not really interested in them, it may make sense to switch that tab off.)

-Any additional `**kwargs` get passed down to the individual tabs. (mostly `n_features` and `round` for now)

 ```
 db = ExplainerDashboard(explainer, 'Titanic Explainer`,